KingAr12/KingAr12.github.io/README.md

 Goals:
 ------
-In the foreseeable future, after building this repository with many projects, I plan to ship my personal website to a fully own domain.
+> In the foreseeable future, after building this repository with many projects,
+> I plan to ship my personal website to a fully own domain.

+1. Add projects to portfolio
+2. Enumerate website with more complex user friendly interactions
+3. Ship repository to personal domain